Camp Properties Provided by Oregon Trail Council

 Our flagship camp located on a peninsula on Siltcoos Lake just outside the coastal town of Florence, Oregon.
 Camp Baker has been serving Scouting and western Oregon for 50 years with a high-caliber open program.
 Troops come from as far away as eastern Oregon, Montana, Washington, Idaho and California.
 17 great meals are served from the Kenneth Ford Dining Hall.
 Camp Baker is a popular destination for outdoor schools, church groups and family reunions.
 Wheelchair-accessible campsites and cabins are available.
 For weekend camping, campsites are available for troops to use on a reservation basis.
 Four sites have Adirondack-style 3-sided wooden shelters.

-Located at the crest of the Cascade mountains near McKenzie Bridge, this camp offers high mountain adventure to the troops and teams who want a "real trail" experience.
+Located at the crest of the Cascade Mountains near McKenzie Bridge, this camp offers high mountain adventure to troops who want a "real trail" experience.
 The Scouts do their own cooking and there is a full range of Scout advancement and program available.
-Camp may be reserved for unit overnight use in early fall at no charge. www.campmelakwa.org
+Camp may be reserved for unit overnight use in early fall at no charge.

-Located 15 miles west of Eugene, Camp Murnane is an excellant location for weekend camping and skill development.
-Latrines and a huge program shelter make this easy to get to camp a great destinatin for Scout craft development, camporee training, merit badge instruction and more.
+Located 15 miles west of Eugene, Camp Murnane is an excellent location for weekend camping and skill development.
+Latrines and a huge program shelter make this easy to get to camp a great destination for Scout craft development, camporee training, merit badge instruction and more.

 Camp Mooney is 580 acres featuring rolling hills, beautiful meadows, and several hiking trails.
 It is a popular location for weekend and summertime outings for packs, troops and crews.

 The camp is located west of Winston off highway 42 on Suicide Creek Road.

 The camp offers the following amenities: